Amanda-Ruzza/music-local-pdf-chat/README.md

 * A `script execution time` functionality printed to a logger file for future Cloud Development considerations.
 * A secure API/TOKEN keys connection hidden in the `.env` file
 * Capability to answer questions based on documents that are already vectorized and stored in the database - no need to reupload the same PDFs.
+* Ability to extract text from AES locked PDFs or PDFs with background images that block a simple text extraction.
 * A 'Clear Chat History' button.

 - - - -